 - are coughing more than usual

 Information for the public on COVID-19, including stay at home advice for people who are self-isolating, can be found on NHS Inform.

 Further, people are advised to take social distancing measures to help reduce the transmission of COVID-19.
 In particular, this is strongly advised for people aged 70 or over, people with underlying medical conditions and pregnant women.
-Further advice on these measures will be available on NHS Inform shortly.
+Click here for Coronavirus: General Advice – NHS Inform

 You should phone 111 if: